praveen5733/Object-Detection-in-an-Urban-Environment/README.md

 ```
 A new config file has been created, `pipeline_new.config`.

+This new config file augmentations can be added to create improved experiments.

 ### Training

 You will now launch your very first experiment with the Tensorflow object detection API.
-Move the `pipeline_new.config` to the `/home/workspace/experiments/reference` folder.
+Move the `pipeline_new.config` to the `/home/workspace/experiments/exp1` folder.
 Now launch the training process:

+Add any additional augmentations in the `pipeline_new.config` file.

 * a training process:
 ```
 python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config